bradleydworak/opencv-cuda-ubuntu2204/README.md

 ### Step 2: Install NVIDIA CUDA Drivers and Toolkit according to [NVIDIA Data Center Documentation Software Deployment Workflow](https://docs.nvidia.com/datacenter/tesla/drivers/index.html#deployment-workflow)

-**Note:** This installation has been tested using the 535 version driver.
-The 545 version appears to have compatibility issues with NVIDIA GPU DirectStorage (GDS).
-Thus...
+**Note:** This installation has been tested using the 535 and 550 version drivers.

+List the cuda-driver versions available:

+* `sudo apt list -a cuda-drivers`

+Option 1: Decide to install a specific version:

+* `sudo apt install cuda-drivers-550`

+Option 2: Allow Ubuntu to update to the next available version using:

-* `sudo apt install cuda-drivers-535`
+* `sudo apt install cuda-drivers`

+Install the latest CUDA Toolkit using:

 * `sudo apt install cuda-toolkit`